Citizenship: Determining factors

-History
+Responsibilities of a citizen

+Every citizen has obligations that are enshrined by law and some responsibilities that benefit the community.
+Obeying the laws of a country and paying taxes are some of the obligations required of citizens by law.
+Voting and community services form part of responsibilities of a citizen that benefits the community.
+Before the revolutionary liberté, égalité, fraternité was popularized in 1789, the Austria-Hungary dual monarchy established imperial citizenship, potentially for all of its subjects, provided that the tax payer was independent of the local nobility.
+Legal equality was extended to subjects who were willing to comply in much of the Habsburg empire with the 1811 Civil Code.

 Polis

 Many thinkers such as Giorgio Agamben in his work extending the biopolitical framework of Foucault's History of Sexuality in the book, Homo Sacer, point to the concept of citizenship beginning in the early city-states of ancient Greece, although others see it as primarily a modern phenomenon dating back only a few hundred years and, for humanity, that the concept of citizenship arose with the first laws.
 Polis meant both the political assembly of the city-state as well as the entire society.
 Citizenship concept has generally been identified as a western phenomenon.
 There is a general view that citizenship in ancient times was a simpler relation than modern forms of citizenship, although this view has come under scrutiny.
 The relation of citizenship has not been a fixed or static relation but constantly changed within each society, and that according to one view, citizenship might "really have worked" only at select periods during certain times, such as when the Athenian politician Solon made reforms in the early Athenian state.
 Citizenship was also contingent on a variety of biopolitical assemblages, such as the bioethics of emerging Theo-Philosophical traditions.
 It was necessary to fit Aristotle's definition of the besouled (the animate) to obtain citizenship: neither the sacred olive tree nor spring would have any rights.

 An essential part of the framework of Greco-Roman ethics is the figure of Homo Sacer or the bare life.

 Historian Geoffrey Hosking in his 2005 Modern Scholar lecture course suggested that citizenship in ancient Greece arose from an appreciation for the importance of freedom.
 Hosking explained: